header pic header text

 "a collection of some of the most striking and arresting sayings of Pir-o-Murshid, arranged in the form of a daily textbook"

-For Inayat's students in the 1920's, the simple one-line Bowl of Saki quotes were probably powerful reminders of the lectures and topics that they had so greatly enjoyed hearing directly from Inayat.
-However, now, some 85 years later, the modern reader of the daily Bowl of Saki quote may not have the benefit of recalling the original context or enjoying the potpourri of thoughts and memories that the recollection of the quotes may have stirred in those original students.
-Therefore, the goal of the daily Bowl of Saki commentaries (as included with the daily Bowl of Saki email from wahiduddin.net) is to present a few paragraphs of the actual words from Inayat's lectures that will (hopefully) provide a greater, richer context in which to appreciate, enjoy and (most importantly) embody the Bowl of Saki messages.
+For Inayat's students in the 1920's, the simple one-line Bowl of Saki quotes were probably powerful reminders of the lectures and discussions which they had so greatly enjoyed hearing directly from Inayat.
+However, now, a century later, the modern reader of the daily Bowl of Saki quote is unlikely to have the benefit of recalling the original context or enjoying the potpourri of thoughts and memories that the recollection of the quotes may have stirred in those original students.

 Many of the Bowl of Saki quotes were phrases taken directly from specific lectures.
 If that specific lecture has been published, the daily commentary will include a paragraph or two of that original context, plus other additional passages from other lectures which may be helpful to clarify or further expand the meaning.

-There are, however, a significant number of the Bowl of Saki quotes which were derived from the personal notebooks that Inayat often used to record spur of the moment insights as they came to him.
-Such quotes are often somewhat more difficult to put into context, since the context of those quotes was Inayat's life itself, and the short little phrase in his personal notebook is all that was ever written.
-Fortunately however, it seems that those ideas, as recorded in his personal notebooks, often had an effect on Inayat's thoughts and were the inspiration for specific comments that appear in his subsequent lectures.
-So, for the quotes that came from Inayat's notebooks, the goal of the commentaries is to present any related comments which appear in his lectures, even though the wording may be somewhat different from the original impetus that was recorded in his personal notebook.
+There are, however, a significant number of the Bowl of Saki quotes which were derived from the personal notebooks which Inayat often used to record spur of the moment insights as they came to him.
+Such quotes are often somewhat more difficult to put into context, since the context of those quotes was Inayat's life itself, and the short little phrase in his personal notebook is sometimes all that was ever written on that topic.

 The Word Saki:

-The Persian word sāqī (also written as saqi or saki) literally means wine-server or wine-pourer and is frequently used in Persian poetry to describe the glorious Server who continually pours out the wine everlasting to all of mankind, while implying that only a completely empty bowl is truly ready to be filled with such a fine wine.
+The Arabic word sāqī ساقی (also written as saqi or saki) literally means wine-server or wine-pourer and is frequently used in Persian poetry to describe the glorious Server who continually pours out the wine everlasting to all of mankind, while implying that only a completely empty bowl is truly ready to be filled with such a fine wine.
 For the Sufi, the greatest task of life is to become empty enough, selfless enough, to be a suitable receptacle for the wine which the Sāqī pours.

 In some cases, the word sāqī may be used as a reference to a specific spiritual teacher, but in the grand scheme of things, a spiritual teacher is merely a worldly symbol for the presence of the Beloved, the One and Only One.

-Some say that in order to be grammatically correct, the title should have been written as "The Bowl of the Sāqī," but frankly that title is rather clumsy and lacks poetry... so, perhaps the present title The Bowl of Saki was never intended to be grammatically correct, but may instead be a playful bit of British humor that intertwines the mystical Persian imagery with the thought of the oriental rice wine that has a similar sounding name.
+Some say that in order to be grammatically correct, the title should have been written as "The Bowl of the Sāqī," but frankly that title is rather clumsy and lacks poetic character... so, perhaps the present title The Bowl of Saki was never intended to be grammatically correct, but may instead be a playful bit of British humor which intertwines the mystical Persian imagery with the thought of the oriental rice wine that has a similar sounding name.
 It is doubtful that we will ever know exactly how the book title The Bowl of Saki was created, but really the more important matter is to understand the deep significance of the word sāqī and of the bowl, which might also be called a cup, or chalice.

 Usage of the Word Saki: